= Members Only

-Dr. Hoivik received her PhD in toxicology from the University of Connecticut and conducted her postdoctoral research at Texas A&M. She spent eight years at GlaxoSmithKline in a variety of roles in Medicine Safety where she was responsible for the nonclinical product development strategy and execution as well as regulatory interactions and submissions for new therapeutic entities.
-Dr. Hoivik joined Boehringer-Ingelheim Pharmaceuticals in 2005 and she is currently the Director of Toxicology Operations.
-Dr. Hoivik has authored five invited book chapters, 24 peer reviewed manuscripts, and 25 abstracts.
-She has served ACT in a variety of roles (e.g., Councilor, Secretary, Continuing Education Committee, Nominating Committee, Program Committee); she is currently Co-Chair of the SOT Education Committee; served on the SOT Communication Committee; and she is currently the President of the Northeast Society of Toxicology.
+Dr. Hoivik received her PhD in Toxicology from the University of Connecticut and conducted her postdoctoral research at Texas A&M. She started her career at GlaxoSmithKline where she held a variety of roles in Medicine Safety.
+She was responsible for the nonclinical product development strategy and execution as well as regulatory interactions and submissions for new therapeutic entities.
+She then joined Boehringer-Ingelheim Pharmaceuticals where she functioned in several diverse roles including therapeutic product development and toxicology operations.
+Dr. Hoivik currently works at Akebia Therapeutics where she has oversight for the nonclinical safety team.
+Dr. Hoivik has authored five invited book chapters and 29 publications.
+She has served ACT and SOT in a variety of roles as well as the Northeast Society of Toxicology.
 Dr. Hoivik has also served on multiple pharmaceutical consortiums and workgroups.
-She has been a member of the Editorial Review Board for the International Journal of Toxicology since 2004 and serves as a reviewer for Toxicological Sciences.
+She has been a member of the Editorial Review Board for International Journal of Toxicology since 2004 and serves as a reviewer for Toxicological Sciences.
 Dr. Hoivik was certified by the American Board of Toxicology in 1999.

 Timothy J. McGovern, PhD